darinbl-pritchard45/notes/README.md

 3. Comment your code effectively, but let the code itself do most of the talking.
 4. Design for flexibility and anticipate future changes.
 5. Test early, test often, and automate your tests.

+# 2024-01-27
+- Today's programming wisdom: "Code is read more often than it's written.
+Optimize for readability and maintainability, not just for performance or cleverness."

+In essence, this highlights the importance of writing clean, understandable code that can be easily interpreted by others (and even yourself in the future).
+It implies that while efficiency and ingenuity are valuable traits, they should not compromise the overall comprehensibility and sustainability of your codebase.
+This principle encourages programmers to follow best practices such as using clear variable names, adding comments, structuring code modularly, and adhering to coding standards and conventions, which all contribute to a healthier, more collaborative software development lifecycle.